SamLMG/MitoComp/README.md

 $ git clone --recursive https://github.com/SamLMG/Assembly_pipeline_feb.git
 ```

+## Setting up the analysis

-Next the data/data.tsv file should be edited to correspond to the user&#39;s to the datasets:
+The `data/data.tsv` file should be edited to correspond to the user&#39;s datasets:

 - The ID column may be freely completed by the user but we advise against the use of special characters including &quot;.&quot;
 - If the user wishes to provide their own WGS data, the paths to both forward and reverse reads should be provided in the corresponding columns.
 These reads should be in fastq.gz format.